Where Do I Even Start?

 The typical 120-day deadline may have passed, but your concerns about fraud or mismanagement could still matter.

-But because you mentioned possible fraud, hidden assets, or a trustee not fulfilling their legal duties, there may still be paths forward.
+But because you mentioned possible fraud, hidden assets, or a trustee not fulfilling their legal duties, there may still be issues worth learning about.
 These types of claims often fall under different timelines — sometimes up to 3 or 4 years from when the wrongdoing was discovered.

 👉 To better understand what probate courts handle — and whether your situation fits — take my free course on Probate Court, Standing, and the Statute of Limitations.
 It will give you the foundation to know what’s possible, and what steps to consider next.
 Start Your Free Course HERE.